Tejanikhil-MSR/word-to-word-translation_en-hi_/Readme.md

-# Hands-on Language Translation on Low-Resource languages
+# Hands-on word-to-word Translation for Low-Resource languages

 ``Note`` : Everything is implemented from scratch